walterbender/Syllabi/biomimicry.md

 -------------------

-Throughout the course, students will work on a small hand tool, e.g., a screwdriver, hammer, handsaw, et al.
+Throughout the course, students will work on a small hand tool, e.g., a screwdriver, hammer, or handsaw.

 Students will progress through the course through two phases: liquid (innovation) and solid (consolidation).